-\$143,818.09 to clean up 52,197 PTEs collected from multiple tire dump sites.
+The EEC also spent \$555,215.57 to clean up 171,202 PTEs collected from multiple tire dump sites where a responsible party is either unknown or incapable of paying for cleanup.
 Figure 2 includes this total as "Collection Events/Site Cleanups."